 The SEC's Regulation G applies to any public disclosures by reporting companies of material information that includes a "non-GAAP financial measure" and also includes rules governing the presentation of non-GAAP financial measures in public filings.
 A non-GAAP financial measure is defined as any numerical measure of a company's historical or future financial performance, position or cash flow that either includes amounts that are excluded, or excludes amounts that are included, in the most directly comparable measure calculated and presented under GAAP in the company's financial statements.
 For purposes of these rules, GAAP generally means U.S. GAAP.
 However, in the case of a foreign private issuer whose primary financial statements are prepared in IFRS or local GAAP, GAAP means IFRS or the local GAAP unless the measure in question is derived from U.S. GAAP.
-Disclosure of a non-GAAP financial measure must include a presentation of the most directly comparable GAAP financial measure.
+Disclosure of a non-GAAP financial measure must include a presentation of the most directly comparable GAAP financial measure of a company of the disclosed non-GAAP financial measure to the most directly comparable GAAP financial measure.
 Also, certain types of non-GAAP financial measures are prohibited entirely.